-He makes the point that non-profits are often judged on their ratio of programmatic spending to overhead.
+He makes the point donors often judge nonprofits on their ratio of programmatic spending to overhead.
 Big overhead = bad.
 Oh, how I wish that donors would see a big picture.
-Non profit employees often earn less than for-profit counterparts and are still expected to have the same level of investment in terms of their education and professional development.
+Nonprofit employees often earn less than for-profit counterparts.
+Yet, employers still expect the same level of investment in their education and professional development.
 The lowly non-profit workers are often strapped with debt, living with roommates until 35, and eating Ramen for far longer than anyone should.
 Interested in learning more about this aspect of the book and indulging in my tangent?
 Watch this great TED Talk by Dan Pallotta.

 So, what are we to do?

-Stern suggests greater government oversight, a requirement for non-profits to reapply for their government non-profit status, and for non-profits to invest more time and energy into measuring the results of their work.
-But, for donors, some of the onus is on us to dig deeper into organizations we wish to support–he urges us to look beyond HOW the money we donate is spent to the RESULTS of that spending.
+Stern urges government oversight, for nonprofits to reapply for nonprofit status, and investments in measuring impact of work.
+But, some of the onus is on the donor to dig deeper into organizations.
+Stern encourages donors to, yes, consider HOW money is spent but to go further and investigate the RESULTS of the spending.
 Certainly good advice!
-If you need some help deciding or don’t wish to do the research yourself, GiveWell.org is a great resource for reviewing charities you are considering.
+GiveWell.org is a great resource for reviewing charities you are considering.

 I read The Invisible Cure, by Helen Epstein, at least ten years ago when I was on a particularly fevered quest to learn as much as I could about HIV.
 I was so impressed by her work that I later went to a talk that she gave about her work.